adaltas/node-nikita/src/krb5_ktadd.coffee.md

     Principal to be created.
 *   `keytab`
     Path to the file storing key entries.
-*   `ssh`
-    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
 *   `log`
     Function called with a log related messages.
+*   `ssh` (object|ssh2)
+    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
-*   `stdout`
+*   `stdout` (stream.Writable)
-    Writable Stream in which commands output will be piped.
+    Writable EventEmitter in which the standard output of executed commands will be piped.
-*   `stderr`
+*   `stderr` (stream.Writable)
-    Writable Stream in which commands error will be piped.
+    Writable EventEmitter in which the standard error output of executed command will be piped.

 ## Example